ncatlab/nlab-content/pages/3/2/6/2/2623/content.md

   \,.
 $$

-By expanding out the left hand side of (eq:CountertermsAndCorrectionTerm) as
+Now by expanding out the left hand side of (eq:CountertermsAndCorrectionTerm) as

 $$
   (T_\Lambda \circ \mathcal{Z}_\Lambda)_{n+1}